 In sixth grade, students expand skills of creative musical participation through singing, playing instruments, and composition.
 Students explore sound and composition through the use of both original and "junk" instruments.
 They learn about musical theater, developing their presence and confidence onstage.
-They continue to practice basic notation and reading skills, and learn about the elements of music.
+They play the ukulele, learning to read chord charts and tab.
 They also use technology to create musical compositions.